Esri/arcgis-maps-sdk-java-samples/tiled_layers/web-tiled-layer/README.md

 Web tiled services use a uniform addressing scheme with pre-rendered tiles.
 Image tiles are accessed via a URL template string, with parameters for subdomain, level, column, and row.

-- Subdomain is optional and allows Runtime to balance requests among multiple servers for enhanced performance.
+- Subdomain is optional and allows ArcGIS Runtime to balance requests among multiple servers for enhanced performance.
 - Level, row, and column select the tiles to load based on the visible extent of the map.

 For more information about web tiled layers, see the following resources: